 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

-Some products that may interact with this drug include: aliskiren, ACE inhibitors (such as captopril, lisinopril), angiotensin II receptor blockers (such as valsartan, losartan), corticosteroids (such as prednisone), lithium, methotrexate, other medications that may affect the kidneys (including cidofovir), "water pills" (diuretics such as furosemide).
+Some products that may interact with this drug are: aliskiren, ACE inhibitors (such as benazepril, lisinopril), angiotensin II receptor blockers (such as losartan, valsartan), cidofovir, corticosteroids (such as dexamethasone, prednisone), lithium, methotrexate, "water pills" (diuretics such as furosemide).

 This medication may increase the risk of bleeding when taken with other drugs that also may cause bleeding.
 Examples include anti-platelet drugs such as clopidogrel, "blood thinners" such as dabigatran/enoxaparin/warfarin, among others.

-Check all prescription and nonprescription medicine labels carefully since many medications contain pain relievers/fever reducers (aspirin, NSAIDs such as ibuprofen or naproxen).
+Check all prescription and nonprescription medicine labels carefully since many medications contain pain relievers/fever reducers (aspirin, NSAIDs such as ibuprofen, ketorolac, naproxen).
 These drugs are similar to ketoprofen and may increase your risk of side effects if taken together.
-However, if your doctor has directed you to take low-dose aspirin to prevent heart attack or stroke (usually at dosages of 81-325 milligrams a day), you should continue taking the aspirin unless your doctor instructs you otherwise.
-Daily use of ketoprofen may decrease aspirin's ability to prevent heart attack/stroke.
-Talk to your doctor about using a different medication (such as acetaminophen) to treat pain/fever.
-If you must take ketoprofen, talk to your doctor about possibly taking immediate-release aspirin (not enteric-coated/EC) and then taking your ketoprofen at a different time after your aspirin.
-Do not increase your daily dose of aspirin or change the way you take aspirin/other medications without your doctor's approval.
+However, if your doctor has directed you to take low-dose aspirin to prevent heart attack or stroke (usually 81-162 milligrams a day), you should keep taking the aspirin unless your doctor instructs you otherwise.
+Ask your doctor or pharmacist for more details.

 Do not share this medication with others.

-Are you currently treating with Oruvail Capsule, Extended Release Pellets 24 Hr (Capsule, ER Hr)?
+Are you currently using Oruvail Capsule, Extended Release Pellets 24 Hr (Capsule, ER Hr)?